Cortrah/GraphQL-Notes/README.md

   Ruby
   Elixir

 Apollo and the state of various projects, activity, moving quick, but lots of fits and starts as well.
 Blog summary?
-Predictions?
+Any Predictions?

+Relating it to oddworks video and CQRS using a range tree to implement a suggestion feature for policy wonks scanning through commercials on msnbc or cspan by monitoring fast forwarding and rewinding to hone in on interesting content